joamag/chip-ahoyto/README.md

 # CHIP-Ahoyto 🍪

-CHIP-8 emulator written in rust 🦀.
+CHIP-8 emulator written in Rust 🦀.

 The goal of this project is purely experimental and a learning tool for rust.